How to be awesome at self-care

 • you want to establish more positive personal habits.

-1. Take time for a vibe booster
+1. Take time for whatever makes you feel good

 3. Log out to chill out